canada-ca/tracker/k8s/README.md

 $ make platform env=minikube
 ```

 Watch the results with `watch kubectl get pods -n istio-system`.
-Once Istio is running (and ready to inject it's sidecar proxies), the config for our app can be applied.
+Once Istio is running (and ready to inject its sidecar proxies), the config for our app can be applied.

 ```
 $ make app env=minikube